 The importance of wheel alignments

-Wheel alignment is one of those important but often-neglected regular maintenance items, though the term is a bit misleading.
-It’s more about measuring and setting the car’s steering and suspension geometry than aligning wheels.
+Wheel alignment is one of those important but often-neglected regular maintenance items.
+The term is a bit misleading though, as it's about measuring and setting the car’s steering and suspension geometry rather than aligning wheels.

 The aim is to:

 - set the car’s steering and suspension geometry to ensure maximum tyre contact with the road under actual driving conditions

 - ensure the car will track straight rather than wandering or pulling to one side